MeniaKrypotou/Water-Collector/README.md

 ## 🙋‍♀️ Authors & Contributors

-This project was developed by [Menia Krypotou](https://github.com/MeniaKrypotou) in the context of the course **"Architecture in Times of Crisis"**.
+This project was developed by [Menia Krypotou](https://github.com/MeniaKrypotou) and Katerina Bokou in the context of the course Open Design **"Architecture in Times of Crisis"** in the Univesity of Volos, Faculty of Architectural Engineering.

 Open to contributions, suggestions, and forks!